 - Hybrid.
 Complex operating procedures can combine these approaches.
 For example, Step 1 alone might involve multiple decision points, so it might use a flowchart-style process before the user moves on to Step 2.

-Work instructions and SOPs mean different things.
 Work instructions are related to SOPs but are more granular.
 In other words, if I’m writing an SOP about how to make a peanut butter sandwich and it includes five steps, I might break down one or more of the steps so that the user would know exactly how something is done.

 For instance, if the first step is to open the jar of peanut butter, I could provide a work instruction that would tell the user exactly how to open the jar of peanut butter; it might even include information about where to retrieve the peanut butter jar.